adon-cloudcannon/landing-page-test/src/collections/lessons/sveltekit-beginner-tutorial/data-files-in-sveltekit.md

   featured_image:
   featured_image_alt:
 ---
-In this final lesson, we’ll put everything together to create a page with a map which lists top dog parks.
+In this lesson, we’ll put everything together to create a page with a map which lists top dog parks.
 We’ll generate a `.json` file which contains the location and other metadata for a dog walk, then another file which fetches the `.json` file and renders the map.
 Let’s get to it!

 ## Generating a JSON file